stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_model/12_local_model.md

-Optionally, the View can also have a "Revert" button which either performs a merge in the opposite direction (Original onto Local) or simply discards the Local Model, creates a new copy, and sets the Dialog to observe the new copy.
+Optionally, the View can also have a "Revert" button which either performs a merge in the opposite direction (Original onto Local) or simply creates a new copy of the Original Model, discards the old Local Model, and sets the Dialog to observe the new copy.